-6.2 SUMMARY OF NON-PREFERRED ALTERNATIVES
+6.2 SUMMARY OF NON-SELECTED ALTERNATIVES

 NOAA considered a number of restoration alternatives (Section 5.4) to compensate for ecological losses resulting from the Incident.
-Projects considered further, but not preferred for implementation, are listed in this section.
-While many of these non-preferred restoration alternatives were expected to be beneficial, NOAA ultimately concluded that either the alternatives did not meet one or more of the evaluation criteria discussed in Section 5.2, or better alternatives existed.
-If problems with the preferred restoration project are brought forward during the public review and comment period or are identified during planning of the preferred project (including engineering and design, permitting, and bid solicitation), NOAA may reconsider one of the non-preferred alternatives meeting the evaluation criteria in Section 5.2.
-The approximate locations of alternatives considered, but not preferred, are shown in Figure 8 (Section 5.4, above), and brief descriptions and evaluations of each non-preferred alternative are provided below.
+Projects considered further, but not selected for implementation, are listed in this section.
+While many of these non-selected restoration alternatives were expected to be beneficial, NOAA ultimately concluded that either the alternatives did not meet one or more of the evaluation criteria discussed in Section 5.2, or better alternatives existed.
+If during planning (including engineering and design, permitting, and bid solicitation), NOAA identifies problems with the selected restoration alternative, it may reconsider one of the non-selected alternatives that met the Section 5.2 evaluation criteria.
+The approximate locations of alternatives considered, but not selected, are shown in Figure 8 (Section 5.4, above), and brief descriptions and evaluations of each non-selected alternative are provided below.